 Two other greats in medicine led a lifelong dispute over the occurrence of bacteria in the organism.
 Louis Pasteur claimed that bacteria could gain a foothold in the body on their own.
 His great opponent, Claude Bernard, discovered again and again in his research that the “milieu” determines which bacteria are present in which number.
 On his deathbed, Pasteur wanted to ease his soul and he rehabilitated Bernard.
 Pasteur also said: “It is the milieu that matters.”

 This sentence will be eternal.
-We create the environment in our body ourselves.
+We create the milieu in our body ourselves.
 This eternal law of nature has the same validity for cancer.
 It is the milieu that matters.
-It is not the tumors that spoil the environment.
+It is not the tumors that spoil the milieu.
 It is the energy-weakened (over-acidic) milieu of the body that creates the tumors.